 Best Online Colleges Hawaii 2023

 Hawaii was the last to join the current 50 United States, earning its statehood in August 1959.
 The state is a group of tropical islands with a climate and scenery that makes it a popular tourist destination for travelers worldwide.
-The state is composed of an island chain that stretches 1,500 miles through the Pacific Ocean, with almost 1.3 million people living there.
-There are eight “main islands” at the southeastern end of the chain: Hawaii (referred to as “the big island”), Maui, Kahoolawe, Lanai, Molokai, Oahu, Kauai, and Niihau.
+There are eight "main islands" at the southeastern end of the chain: Hawaii, Maui, Kahoolawe, Lanai, Molokai, Oahu, Kauai, and Niihau.
 Even though it’s a small island state, it’s home to two federally protected national parks and three national historical parks.
 Hawaii is valued for its history as much as its scenery: The Navy base at Pearl Harbor is a historic landmark that includes the USS Arizona Memorial, which commemorates the 1,177 sailors killed aboard the Arizona in the attack of Dec.
 7, 1941.
 The largest industry in Hawaii is tourism and has been since its statehood.
 The state also exports coffee, pineapple, sugarcane, and macadamia nuts.
 President Barack Obama is a native of Honolulu, the state’s capital, and was the first presidential nominee from Hawaii.

 Related Programs That Might Interest You